 If nobody said anything unless he knew what he was talking about, a ghastly hush would descend upon the earth. —Sir Alan Herbert

 I started this website mainly to show off the best of the mathematical images that I've made since 1997.
-(You can buy sculptures and mugs!)
+(You can buy sculptures!)

 I've accumulated the Web's biggest collection of links for sphere arrangement problems.

 I also host Doctor Richard Klitzing's polytope pages.

 I'm on Twitter, sometimes.

 One friend went so far as to write: Anton is one of the most thoughtful, careful thinkers I know.
 One of the things I appreciate about him is the enormous depth of his knowledge.

 I hope this site and my Wikipedia edits demonstrate better than average command of language.
 I've done legal word-processing (twelve years) and medical transcription (two years); I could be a proofreader or copyeditor.

 My dabblings in mathematics might be good for something.
 Maybe you know what that would be.
 For a long time I had no clear idea what I'd like to do.
 Eventually I decided that my dream job would have something to do with creating beauty through applied mathematics; I might someday go back to school with that in mind.